Dermot Ahern: Minister for Justice, Equality and Law Reform (2008–2011)

-Ahern is responsible for the Civil Partnership Bill 2009 published on 26 June 2009.
+Ahern published the Civil Partnership Bill 2009 on 26 June 2009.
+This was enacted as the Civil Partnership and Certain Rights and Obligations of Cohabitants Act 2010.

 He received the Murphy Report into child sexual abuse in the Dublin Diocese in June 2009.
 Most of the report was published on 26 November 2009 of that year, though parts were not, due to names that were undergoing prosecution.

 As part of a reshuffle in March 2010, the Equality affairs section of the department was moved to the Department of Community, Equality and Gaeltacht Affairs.